Eleanorhxd/CoRe-VL/README.md

 **2. Prepare the training dataset**

-IU-xray: download the dataset from [here](https://drive.google.com/file/d/1c0BXEuDy8Cmm2jfN0YYGkQxFZd2ZIoLg/view)
+IU-xray: download the dataset from official website.

-Mimic-cxr: you can download our preprocess annotation file from [here](https://drive.google.com/file/d/14689ztodTtrQJYs--ihB_hgsPMMNHX-H/view?usp=sharing) and download the images from [official website](https://physionet.org/content/mimic-cxr-jpg/2.0.0/)
+Mimic-cxr: you can download  the dataset from [official website](https://physionet.org/content/mimic-cxr-jpg/2.0.0/)

 After downloading the data, place it in the ./data folder.